sigoden/aichat/README.md

 ## Configuration

 Upon first launch, AIChat will guide you through the configuration process.
-An example configuration file is provided below:

 ```
 > No config file, create a new one?
 Yes
 > AI Platform: openai
 > API Key: <your_api_key_here>
-✨ Saved config file to <user-config-dir>/aichat/config.yaml
+✨ Saved config file to <config-dir>/aichat/config.yaml
 ```

 Feel free to adjust the configuration according to your needs.